JJWallis/bookmark-landing-page/src/styles/style-guide.md

 ## Task

--  Create the rounded blue background shape with code
 -  Change the `fill` and `stroke` color of the SVGs at specific points (the challenge can be completed using the single `logo-bookmark.svg` file provided)

 # Colors/Vars: